Practical ways to figure out if it’s the right time to buy property, depending on whether you want to buy a home or an investment property.

 Don’t miss the boat because of your assumptions.
 Or what the media says.
 What family and friends say.
 Or if you have no clue what to do.

-Key takeaways: Buying an investment property
+Key takeaways about buying an investment property

 - There are many property markets